THE ITALIAN MANU CHAO

 Luca has already won several honorary awards in Italy.
 He has collaborated with artists from various fields and countries, including the Original Kocani Orkestar of Macedonia, the Berber artist Bachir Charaf (nicknamed The Voice of the Desert), the satirical artist Antonio Cornacchione, and the playwright, actor and Nobel Prize Dario Fo, to name a few.

-Abroad, Luca has received standing ovations at some of the major European live music events, incuding Sziget and Paleo, in France, Spain, Benelux, Austria, Switzerland and Hungary.
+Abroad, Luca has received standing ovations at some of the major European live music events in France, Spain, Benelux, Austria, Switzerland and Hungary, incuding Sziget and Paleo.
 He has demonstrated that his performances are accessible to people of all ages, nationalities, creeds and backgrounds - and non only to Italians.

-In 2019, Luca published a new video clip every month until the release of his studio album “Liberiamo l’elefante” (Free the Elephant Within Us).
-In February 2020, he won the Viareggio Carnival Music Awards for the best soundtrack of the street parade with his song “Home Sweet Home – Save The Planet”.
+In February 2020, Luca won the Viareggio Carnival Music Awards for the best soundtrack of the street parade with his song “Home Sweet Home – Save The Planet”.
+During the lock-down, he then appeared on 100 live sessions on his FB page to keep in touch with his fans.

 All this has been possible thanks to his long time collaboration with Italian producer and guitarist Stefano Florio.